 CIA-armed Kurds in Syria

-The U.S.-led coalition has on numerous occasions stated that it is working with the SDF to try to defeat Daesh in Syria.
+The U.S.-led coalition has, on numerous occasions, stated that it is working with the SDF to try to defeat Daesh in Syria.
 However, there have been numerous reports of U.S.-led airstrikes targeting Syrian civilians, military and infrastructure.
 These deadly and avoidable mistakes clearly illustrate how the US-led coalition’s presence in Syria has had a harmful impact on civilians.
 On June 26, the SDF cut off water supplies to 1 million civilians in Aleppo.
-Some sources stated that this was out of spite, whereas others stated they were unaware of the reason(s) behind such a destructive and deliberate against innocent civilians.
+Some sources stated that this was out of spite, whereas others said they were unaware of the reason(s) behind such a destructive and deliberate against innocent civilians.

-On July 5, 21st Century Wire reported on U.S. efforts to establish a greater military presence in Syria.
+On July 5, 21st Century Wire reported on U.S. efforts to establish a more significant military presence in Syria.
 “The U.S. is setting up its military bases in the territories that were liberated from Daesh by our fighters during the fight against terrorism,” a senior SDF representative stated.

 The Syrian government considers separatist Kurds to be just as dangerous as Daesh and other terrorist groups in the country.
-Their plans to destabilize the country are more dangerous than those of Daesh, especially since the West provides them with moral support, weapons, training, financial aid, armed vehicles and even air support.
+Their plans to destabilize the country are more dangerous than those of Daesh, primarily because the West provides them with moral support, weapons, training, financial aid, armed vehicles, and even air support.
 “We’ll be recovering [weapons] during the battle, repairing them.
 When they don’t need certain things anymore, we’ll replace those with something they do need,” stated U.S. Defense Secretary James Mattis in late June.

-The weapons apparently came from stocks that the German government delivered to the Kurdish autonomous government in northern Iraq.
-The weapons were intended to be used in the fight against the Daesh.
+The weapons allegedly came from stocks that the German government delivered to the Kurdish autonomous government in northern Iraq and were intended to be used in the fight against Daesh.
 Several members of Germany’s Green and Left parties have long raised concerns in parliament that arms delivered to Peshmerga fighters could fall into the wrong hands.